misterjyu/poortrace/README.md

 assuming we have a ELF binary called "hello" we want to trace.

+edit the trace.gdb and change the "$start_address" variable to point to the starting address of the bianry file.

+then run:

 gdb --batch-silent -x trace.gdb ./hello

 the above command will generate a gdb.txt file